 When users participate in a Web-based meeting using the WebEx software, they must first download a small client.
 WebEx employs an ActiveX control to download the client onto users' PCs.

 The specific problem occurs during the download process when the ActiveX control fails to verify the source or content of the components it installs.
-This could enable an attacker to create a malicious Web page and trick users into downloading malware instead of the WebEx software,
+This could enable an attacker to create a malicious Web page and trick users into downloading malware instead of the WebEx software, ISS said in its advisory.

 The results of a successful attack could vary, but an attacker who is able to implant software on a user's machine could easily gain access to sensitive data or use the PC to attack other assets on the same network.